kyuQee/kyuqee.github.io/posts/math-for-quant-part-1.md

 Since any chord $ AB $ of the outer circle that intersects the inner circle must have its perpendicular distance $ d \leq R $, its midpoint $ M $ (at distance $ d $ from $ O $) must lie within or on the inner circle.

-Now one can definitely prove this rigourously (and it is a trivial geometric proof), but for our case, let's just say it is true, visually.
+Now one can definitely prove this rigorously (and it is a trivial geometric proof), but for our case, let's just say it is true, visually.

 Now if we take only the mid points into consideration, and define a coordinate system with the origin at the centre of $ A , B $, we get a sample space that looks like this&mdash;